-An example is work at Janastu's Iruway Rural Lab, using mesh radio and archiving as a parallel activity to that of schools, whereby they use media expressions to collect, curate and archive local material; and use them in their storied narratives of their communities, crafts and culture: "Our efforts are to encourage a culture of crafts and high value products from the local contest by bringing the youth in the rural community content to use maker tools and radio to express themselves and to work with traditional skills in women cooperatives to help design high value products and to market them through powerful stories about the products."29
+Often collections of indigenous songs and stories are compiled by historians and ethnographers without involving locals directly in the production, capturing, and dissemination of such material.
+Community networks can be a platform for changing this.
+An example is work at Janastu's Iruway Rural Lab, using mesh radio and archiving to collect, curate and archive local material: and use them in their storied narratives of their communities, crafts and culture: "Our efforts are to encourage a culture of crafts and high value products from the local content by bringing the youth in the rural community context to use maker tools and radio to express themselves and to work with traditional skills in women cooperatives to help design high value products and to market them through powerful stories about the products."32

-It is important to realise that high-speed internet connections in a rural context is used mostly as a replacement for TV and watching movies, but even low speed internet has been widely used to receive and forward multimedia messages in community networks: "Whatsapp-like groups have been empowering women and LGBTQI by enabling an effective sharing of issues and solutions."
-But, personal phones are not common and cannot be used for confidential information discussions due to family sharing.
-On the other hand, "women have been the custodians of food, culture and heritage as the effect of school education has influenced more men to distance themselves from their communities than women, as the Internet penetrates, this gap is reducing as women are more influenced by communications with outside the community content.
+It is important to realise that high-speed internet connections in a rural context is used mostly as a replacement for TV and watching movies, but even low speed internet has been widely used to receive and forward multimedia messages in community networks: "Whatsapp-like groups have been empowering women and LGBTOI by enabling an effective sharing of issues and solutions."
+But personal phones are not common and cannot be used for confidential information discussions due to family sharing.
+On the other hand, "women have been the custodians of food, culture and heritage as the effect of school education has influenced more men to distance themselves from their communities than women; as the Internet penetrates, this gap is reducing as women are more influenced by communications with outside the community content.
 This does have many positive aspects of helping women and LGBTQI to have role models from the larger networks who influence them to break abusive patriarchal structures."

-In Barbados the Internet is accessible to 80% of the population, but services can be expensive and educating the public to fully utilize the Internet is a bit of a challenge: "BPF needs to go outside the Box and travel and encourage Small Island States and LAC to participate more.
-It needs to be promoted in social media and not just wishing the UN, it is basically unheard of this part of the world.
-An example of what the youth is being encouraged to do with Caribbean Girls Hack, Girls in ICT and Cisco Girls power tech30.
+A contributor from Barbados also highlighted the impact of lack of affordable access.
+The Internet is accessible to 80% of the population, but services can be expensive and educating the public to fully utilize the Internet is a challenge: The "BPF needs to go outside the box and travel and encourage Small Island States and LAC to participate more."
+They mention as positive examples Caribbean Girls Hack, Girls in ICT and Cisco Girls power tech.